cclow/50sfit/_posts/2016-10-18-starting_with_food.md

 So instead of some strict calories counting or dietary restriction, let us start with replacing bad food with good, nutritious, satiating ones.
 What are these good and bad foods?
-My summarised recommendations are:[^details]
+My summarized recommendations are:[^details]

 * If you can only do one thing, reduce your sugar intake.
   Reduce sugar and all products with excessive sugar, whether natural or otherwise.
-  This includes fruit juice, Milo / Horlicks / Ovaltine, low fat milk / yogurt, breakfast cereal, and energy drinks.
+  This includes fruit juice, Milo / Horlicks / Ovaltine, low-fat milk / yogurt, breakfast cereal, and energy drinks.

-* Eliminate processed food and food like substances, replace them with real food, i.e. where you can still see the individual meat, vegetables, and whatever ingredients that go into them.
+* Eliminate processed food and food-like substances, replace them with real food, i.e. where you can still see the individual meat, vegetables, and whatever ingredients that go into them.

-* Eat lots of vegetable, especially leafy ones.
+* Eat lots of vegetables, especially leafy ones.
-  Food or food like products derived from corn, potatoes, flour, or soya bean should not be counted as vegetables, and if these are the only "vegetables" you take, you need to expand the range.
+  Food or food like products derived from corn, potatoes, flour, or soybean should not be counted as vegetables, and if these are the only "vegetables" you take, you need to expand the range.

 * Fats are satiating and mostly not as harmful as most of us believe.
   However, good and bad fats affect us very differently, and it pays to distinguish them.